hashgraph/hedera-mirror-node/docs/design/custom-fees.md

 ### Transactions Endpoint

 - Update `/api/v1/transactions/{id}` response to add assessed custom fees.
-Note if an assessed custom fee doesn't have a `token_id`, it's charged in HBAR; otherwise it's charged in the `token_id`
+Note if an assessed custom fee have a `null` `token_id`, it's charged in HBAR; otherwise it's charged in the `token_id`

 ```json